moby/moby/docs/sources/articles/networking.md

     [Binding container ports](#binding-ports)

-To supply networking options to the Docker server at startup, use the `DOCKER_OPTS` in the Docker upstart configuration file.
-For Ubuntu, edit the variable in `/etc/default/docker` and `/etc/sysconfig/docker` for Centos.
+To supply networking options to the Docker server at startup, use the `DOCKER_OPTS` variable in the Docker upstart configuration file.
+For Ubuntu, edit the variable in `/etc/default/docker` or `/etc/sysconfig/docker` for CentOS.

-The following example illustrates how to configure Docker on Ubuntu to recognize a newly build bridge.
+The following example illustrates how to configure Docker on Ubuntu to recognize a newly built bridge.

 Edit the `/etc/default/docker` file:

     $ echo 'DOCKER_OPTS="-b=bridge0"' >> /etc/default/docker

-Then, restart the Docker server.
+Then restart the Docker server.

     $ sudo service docker start